 Using a check in Sweden is rare and many banks these days don’t accept them.
 If you were to try and deposit a check in Sweden, be prepared for a sizable fee and several days to clear.

-Everything you need to know about opening a bank account in the UK as an American.
+Everything you need to know about the HSBC Expat account.